commercetools/commercetools-ios-sdk/README.md

 Cart.query(limit: 2, offset: 1, result: { result in
     if let response = result.response, count = response["count"] as?
 Int,
             results = response["results"] as? [[String: AnyObject]] where result.isSuccess {
-        // response contain an array of cart dictionary responses }
+        // response contains an array of cart dictionary responses }
 })
 ```